rlfmendes/json-viewer/TESTING.md

 - Check logs: `RUST_BACKTRACE=1 cargo run -- examples/`
 - Review error messages in the terminal
-- See QUICKSTART.md for basic usage
+- See QUICKSTART.md for basic usage (filesystem and MQTT)
-- See README.md for full documentation
+- See README.md for full documentation and CLI flags